-Ladder & Scaffolding Lawyer
+Ladder & Scaffolding Accident Lawyer in NYC

 Falls from ladders and scaffolds cause hundreds of worker injuries and deaths every year.
 A worker can suffer a serious injury from just six feet up if he or she lands the wrong way.
 Fractured bones, head and brain injuries, and spinal cord injuries are just three of the most common damages workers suffer in fall accidents.
 In many cases, workers would not have sustained injuries if everyone involved had exercised due care.
 It’s our job at Pazer, Epstein, Jaffe & Fein, P.C., to get to the bottom of these incidents in NYC and help workers obtain the compensation they deserve.